 Your vet will be able to examine your pup regularly for early signs of illness (before conditions become serious) and monitor your pet's weight and overall health.

 If your pooch is following a weight loss plan, visit your vet for follow-up appointments so that your dog's progress can be monitored and dietary adjustments can be made if they are needed.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.

 Is your dog putting on weight in spite of a balanced diet and exercise schedule?
-Speak to your vet about a referral to our Board Certified Internal Medicine Specialists.
 Our specialists offer advanced diagnostic testing and work with your primary care vet to provide the best possible treatment for your dog.
 Contact us to learn more.

 Looking for a veterinary specialist in Tucson?